iliasbhal/chai-latte/README.md

   expression(({ add }) => add(Number).to(Array), addNumToArray),
 );
 ```
-4. Congrtulations!! 🎉 You can now use your library!
+4. Congratulations!! 🎉 You can now use your library!
 See example:

 ```ts
 const { create, add } = ourLibrary;